Samarkina/url-shortener/README.md

 # URL Shortener
-This project supposes a link shortener using Redis Database.
+Link shortener website using Redis database.

+In order to use this service you need to install Redis and run `src/main/scala/Main.scala` file.

 ### How to install Redis:
 ```